nerzhul/searchserver/README.md

 SearchServer is a NodeJS/AngularJS web application which can substitute Google by fetching results from it, cleaning it and showing them to the user in a proper way.

+It offer the possibility to register interesting permitting to retrieve them fast if you research them another time.

 SearchServer supports OpenSearch then you can add it as a browser search engine.

 # How to install